 Schizophrenia is a brain disorder that affects about one percent of all Americans—an estimated two million adults.

 Individuals suffering from schizophrenia are often unable to distinguish the imaginary from reality.

 Schizophrenia is sometimes confused with multiple personality disorder (MPD).
 However, the overwhelming majority of people suffering from schizophrenia do not have multiple personalities and are not violent, which is more common among those with MPD.

 While the direct cause of the disorder is still unknown, researchers believe it is linked to the following factors:

-Schizophrenia and addiction, or substance use disorder, often co-occur.
+Schizophrenia and addiction, or substance use disorder (SUD), can often co-occur.
 In fact, an estimated 50 percent of individuals suffering from schizophrenia have a history of substance abuse.

 Although substance abuse cannot cause schizophrenia, it can act as an environmental trigger.
 Someone with existing genetic risk factors for the disorder may develop an active case of schizophrenia after extended substance abuse.
 Using drugs, such as marijuana, cocaine and amphetamines, can also exacerbate schizophrenic symptoms and worsen their severity.